The Ghetto of Venice, the Area in which the Jews Were Forced to Live for Centuries

 Next

-Baccalà – Norwegian Cod, Venetian Style
+Baccalà – Norwegian Cod, Prepared in a Delicious Venetian Style